urbanspr1nter/llm-rig/ktransformers.md

 def load(self, inference_context):
 ```

 ## Prepare Your Models

 Create a `DeepSeek-V3-0324-Config` folder that contains the configuration files of the model.
 This is just basically the HuggingFace repo without the `safetensors` file.
-Here's a script to use `wget` to download them:
+Here's a script to use `wget` to download them.
+I modified this from createthis larry document:

 ```
 mkdir $HOME/DeepSeek-V3-0324-Config